Italian woman wins Picasso worth more than $1 million in fundraising raffle

 An Italian woman won a Picasso painting worth 1 million euros ($1.1 million) in a fundraising raffle overseen by auction house Christie's in Paris on Wednesday.

 The initiative, "1 Picasso for 100 Euros" is organized by the Aider Les Autres (Help Others) charity, with the permission of the Picasso Administration.
-More than 200,000 people entered the raffle contest by donating 100 euros ($110) each.
+More than 200,000 people entered the raffle contest by donating 100 euros ($110) each, with Claudia Borgogno emerging as the winner.

 The 1921 oil painting known as "Nature Morte" (Still Life) had been in a private collection in France before this raffle.
 It is signed by the artist in the top left-hand corner.